JuliaDynamics/DynamicalSystems.jl/README.md

 8. Suggest or Contribute more stuff!

 ## Lyapunov exponents of discrete systems
-The discrete systems assume the following UI:
+The discrete systems assume the following API:
 ```julia
 DiscreteDS(state, eom, jacob)
 ```